Jason-Tailor/UnrealEngine5-RPG-Demo/README.md

 # UnrealEngine5-RPG-Demo
-This is an Unreal Engine 5 RPG prototype, using Blueprint-based systems.
-It features Third Person Movement, AI-driven enemies, Combat mechanics, Inventory Management, Quests and Levels System, alongside additional world systems.
-Developed through independent implementation, customisation, and debugging using a structured UE5 tutorial as a foundation.
+This is an interactive RPG prototype developed in Unreal Engine 5 using Blueprint-based systems.
+It demonstrates complex, interconnected gameplay and system softwares including AI behaviour, event-driven UI, state management, and player progression mechanics.
+The project was built through independent implementation, customisation, and debugging, using a structured Unreal Engine 5 tutorial as a foundation.
 ## Demo Video
 [Watch Gameplay Demo](https://drive.google.com/file/d/1NAffCJ96p9DaqcCkBhthIEP2b5sKqhqN/view?usp=sharing)
 ## Key Features Shown in the Video (In Order)